pablojabb/CustomTableViewer/README.md

 3. Provide a descriptive title and details.
 4. Click **Submit new issue**.

+Your feedback helps me improve this Chrome extension.
+Thanks for your support!

 ## Contributing

 If you’d like to contribute, feel free to fork the repository and submit a pull request.